Life at university can be challenging

 Queen's students can access a counsellor 24 hours a day, 7 days per week via our freephone telephone service on 0808 800 0016.

 Counselling staff are all trained, experienced, and extremely committed to the work they do.
-Your allocated counsellor will support you to cope with whatever issues are causing you distress and disrupting your life.
 You will be gently challenged to face your problems, to set goals on how to achieve solutions to your problems and actively work towards those goals.

-Counselling sessions usually last 50 minutes, and can be arranged to fit your schedule.
-Your counsellor will discuss your options with you, and help you to access other types of support, for example through the Students’ Union or Student Guidance Centre, or for longer term support needs, through your GP to access NHS support.
+Counselling sessions usually last 50 minutes, and are available from 9.00am - 5.00pm, Monday - Friday.
+Your counsellor will discuss your options with you and, where appropriate make you aware of help you to access other types of support, for example through the Students’ Union or Student Guidance Centre, or for longer term support needs, through your GP to access NHS support.

 How to Make a Counselling Appointment